 Revenue dipped narrowly month over month to $41 million, for a 9.17% hold rate for the sportsbooks, and the 15% tax rate on that adjusted gross revenue resulted in approximately $6.15 million for the state’s keep.
 Illinois became the second state this week and sixth overall to cross the $1 billion threshold for sports betting handle since launch, doing so in approximately eight months since taking its first wagers in March.

-The time the Illinois market needed to reach $1 billion is impressive considering both the pandemic and mobile wagering not being available until mid-June via executive order from Gov. JB Pritzker, who has since renewed Executive Order 2020-41 — which suspends the in-person registration required for mobile sports betting access — on multiple occasions.
+The time the Illinois market needed to reach $1 billion is impressive considering both the pandemic and mobile sports betting apps not being available until mid-June via executive order from Gov. JB Pritzker, who has since renewed Executive Order 2020-41 — which suspends the in-person registration required for mobile sports betting access — on multiple occasions.
 The latest renewal is scheduled to expire Feb.
 6, which means an eighth overall renewal is likely considering the expiration date is prior to kickoff of Super Bowl LV — the largest single sports betting event annually.

 For the second consecutive month, the national handle saw a new high as more than $3.46 billion was wagered in November, an increase of nearly 6% from October’s handle of nearly $3.27 billion.